Loading…

 Planning tip

-When to go, June to September for the lakes, meadows, and trekking; December to March for skiing and snow.
+Best Time to Visit, June to September for the lakes, meadows, and trekking; December to March for skiing and snow.
 The jeep track is the limiting factor in shoulder seasons.

 Getting there, About a 2-3 hour jeep ride up a rough track from Nomal, near Gilgit.
 The road is genuinely rough and best left to local 4x4 drivers; the journey through the pine forest is part of the appeal.